-Following Climate Strike events organized by local students throughout 2019, Sackville Town Council, declared a climate crisis and as part of a response, committed to establish the Mayor’s Roundtable on Climate Change.
+Following Climate Strike events organized by local students throughout 2019, Sackville Town Council acknowledged that the world faces a climate crisis and as part of a response, committed to establish the Mayor’s Roundtable on Climate Change.
 The Roundtable is an invited group of town, academic, professional experts and other community stakeholders assembled by the Mayor as a pilot project.
 The mandate of the group is to provide advice and guidance to the Town of Sackville in improving its efforts to mitigate and adapt to climate change, and to design long-term structures to sustain those efforts.